-This mandatory training module explores elder abuse - one of the most challenging issues a healthcare worker may encounter.
+This Mandatory Training Module explores elder abuse - one of the most challenging issues a healthcare worker may encounter.
 This module looks at elder abuse in the community and in residential care settings.
-It includes:

 This module is relevant to nurses and healthcare workers in community and residential care settings.